ProzorroUKR/openprocurement.audit.api/docs/source/tutorial/conclusion.rst

 .. include:: http/conclusion-post.http
    :code:

+And add another document to a post:

+.. include:: http/post-conclusion-add-document.http
+   :code:

 In case of no violations occurred SAS-employer can close monitoring by changing status to ``closed``:

 .. include:: http/monitoring-to-closed.http